BaderLab/AutoAnnotateApp/docs/CreatingAnAnnotationSet.rst

     Any Node Column of may be used to identify the clusters.
     If you select a column of List type then the clusters may overlap.

+  Create Singleton Clusters
+    Sometimes the cluster algorithm will leave some nodes un-clustered.
+If the 'create singleton clusters' option is selected then a cluster will be created for each un-clustered node.

+  Layout network to prevent cluster overlap
+    Runs a layout algorithm that separates the clusters so that they do not overlap.

 Label Options